rwanda flag

 The lawfulness of the overall policy was then challenged in the UK’s High Court by asylum seekers who had been selected for relocation.
 The High Court ruled on 19 December 2022 that the policy was lawful.
 This was appealed to the Court of Appeal, which ruled by a majority of two judges to one that the policy was unlawful.
 The Home Office appealed this judgment to the Supreme Court, which unanimously upheld the judgment of the Court of Appeal.

 The Supreme Court ruled that the Rwanda policy was unlawful because Rwanda was not a safe country to which asylum seekers could be removed.
-This is primarily because of inadequacies in Rwanda’s asylum system, which mean that the Rwandan authorities were not able to provide accurate and fair asylum decisions.
-If Rwanda were not able to process asylum claims properly and hence identify genuine refugees, then there would be a risk that such refugees could be returned to the countries from which they have fled, where they could face ill-treatment – known as refoulement.
+This is primarily because of inadequacies in Rwanda’s asylum system which mean that the Rwandan authorities were not able to provide accurate and fair asylum decisions.
+If Rwanda was not able to process asylum claims properly and hence identify genuine refugees, then there would be a risk that such refugees could be returned to the countries from which they have fled where they could face ill-treatment – known as refoulement.

 Why did the Supreme Court say Rwanda was unsafe?